 People with chronic aortic dissection, which is a tear in the aorta, and those with certain inherited conditions that affect the heart, such as Marfan syndrome, also are at an increased risk for aortic aneurysm.
 Another condition that can increase a person’s risk of an aneurysm is a bicuspid aortic valve, in which the valve that prevents backward blood flow into the heart has two leaflets, or flaps, instead of three.

-Most aortic aneurysms don’t have symptoms, and many are discovered unexpectedly after a person has a CT scan for other reasons.
+Most aortic aneurysms don’t cause symptoms, and many are discovered unexpectedly after a person has a CT scan for other reasons.

 When an aneurysm begins to expand, tear, or leak blood, it can cause several symptoms.
 Some people feel pain, which can occur in the abdomen, chest, or lower back.
 Others feel a pulsing sensation in the abdomen.